-Alyse knows strong public education, jobs with wage growth, and access to affordable healthcare are the keys to growing the vibrant economy of the future for our families.
+I know that strong public education, jobs with wage growth and access to affordable health care are the keys to growing the vibrant economy of the future.

-In 2014, frustrated by years of public school underfunding and facing renewed threats, Alyse joined a small group of parents to resist new budget cuts.
-From that small beginning, Great Alaska Schools grew into a grassroots force of thousands across Alaska, forcing lawmakers and governors to take their demands seriously, restore funding, and act to improve public education.
-Alyse has been a leader of the Great Alaska Schools movement, serving as a passionate advocate for quality public education for every child in Alaska.
+In 2014, frustrated by years of education underfunding and facing renewed threats to public schools, I joined a small group of parents to resist new budget cuts.
+From that small beginning, Great Alaska Schools grew into a grassroots force of thousands across the state, forcing lawmakers to take our demands seriously, restore funding, and act to improve public education.